InnoFrank/SMART-HEALTH-RISK-DASHBOARD/README.md

 # SMART-HEALTH-RISK-DASHBOARD

 # 📌 Problem Solved
-Many communities lack real-time awareness of disease risks.
-This project uses Excel + AI-Aided Formula Editor to forecast disease trends based on weather and health data.
+Too often, communities are caught off guard by preventable health crises due to lack of timely data insights on seasonal disease trends.
+This project uses Excel + AI-Aided Formula Editor (Copilot) to forecast disease trends based on weather and health data which help policymakers and health workers stay ahead of disease outbreaks.

 # 🧠 Key Features
 - Excel dashboard for disease risk analysis